MathiasReichardt/ValuingObjects/readme.md

 ### Surrogate Id vs. natural/business Id

-- Surrogate id is a unuqe key that can be sued to identify an object (in the DB or HTTP) e.g. GUID
+- Surrogate id is a unique key that can be used to identify an object (in the DB or HTTP) e.g. GUID

     1. Stability: Changing a key because of a business or natural need will negatively affect related tables.
 Surrogate keys rarely, if ever, need to be changed because there is no meaning tied to the value.
     2. Convention: Allows you to have a standardized Primary Key column naming convention rather than having to think about how to join tables with various names for their PKs.